marcelbonnici/times-tables-homework-machine/SCHEDULE.md

 The Arduino IDE is limited, so it is exclusively programmed to suck a paper in a fixed distance and write seven segment numbers depending on which functions are called.
 For instance, four digits of my friend's number were written by calling functions `number5();`, `number3();`, `number1();` and `number9();` in succession.

 The python code listens to the Arduino's serial messages as queues of when to take photos, which are used to concatenate different scans into a digital worksheet.
-The image is passed through Tesseract, an image-to-text ibrary, that detects numbers and "x" characters, per my requirements.
+The image is passed through Tesseract, an image-to-text library, that detects numbers and "x" characters, per my requirements.
 Early, promising signs of the multiplication were presented!

 ![Scanned Worksheet](README-images/firstscan.png)